NickMateus11/TurbulenceSimulator_Research_Co-op/README.md

 This repo is a sandbox for an ___Atmospheric Turbulence Simulation___ tool.

-The Python code was adapted from the MATLAB work done in this textbook [Numerical Simulation of Optical Wave Propagation with Examples in MATLAB](https://spie.org/Publications/Book/866274?SSO=1).
+The Python code was adapted from the MATLAB work done in this textbook [Numerical Simulation of Optical Wave Propagation with Examples in MATLAB](documents\Reference-Material\Textbooks\Numerical-Simulation-of-Optical-Wave-Propagation-with-Examples-in-MATLAB).
 Most functions can be found with the same name as in the textbook for further reading and explanation.

-The [Numerical Simulation of Optical Wave Propagation with Examples in MATLAB](https://spie.org/Publications/Book/866274?SSO=1) textbok is a fantastic resource to read more about wave propagation techniques and atmoshperic turbulence models.
+The [MATLAB Textbook](documents\Reference-Material\Textbooks\Numerical-Simulation-of-Optical-Wave-Propagation-with-Examples-in-MATLAB) is a fantastic resource to read more about wave propagation techniques and atmoshperic turbulence models.

 ## Setup ##